Where to find the best wool clothes in Lisbon now!

 Illustration by Marguerite.
 The famous Retrosaria iconic sheep sweater

-Check out their famous, iconic soft sheep sweater, designed by store owner Rosa Pomar.
+Check out their famous, iconic soft-sheep-sweater, designed by store owner Rosa Pomar.
 It is made of Portuguese Merino and is very warm.

 Portuguese sheep and the Retrosaria